Made with zit-zapping ingredients

 The Results: Stayed on overnight and shrunk my active whiteheads

 I applied a few dots of lotion to my blemishes after completing my nightly routine.
 Because I use retinol at night, I skipped it on the areas I was spot treating.
 When I woke up the next morning, there was a little hint of pink on my pillow.
-I am a wild sleeper, which is probably why I woke up to a subtle reminisce of pink residue, but the spot treatment was still intact.
+I am a wild sleeper, which is probably why I woke up to subtle pink residue, but the spot treatment was still intact.

 As someone who has tried many products, I don't believe in overnight skincare miracles.
 However, I believe in treatments that make the skin better over time, and this is one of them.
 Did my pimples magically disappear overnight?
 No. But, my spots were much smaller and a lot less irritated.
 That is a double-win in my book.

 The Ingredients: Breakout fighting ingredients

 With two key acne-fighting ingredients—salicylic acid and sulfur— and soothing ingredient calamine— this spot treatment is ready to take care of surface breakouts.
 For starters, salicylic acid is a BHA that penetrates the skin breaking up and dissolving dead skin cells.
-While the BHA breaks up the gunk under the skin, sulfur dries out blemishes, fights bacteria, and promotes exfoliation—and calamine (zinc oxide and 0.5% iron oxide) soothes.
+While the BHA breaks up the gunk under the skin, sulfur dries out blemishes, fights bacteria, and promotes exfoliation.
+Finally, calamine (zinc oxide and 0.5% iron oxide) soothes.

 The Value: It's worth it

 Having a zit-zapping pink skincare superhero on call in the bathroom cabinet is never a bad idea, especially one that is tried-and-true formulated with ingredients proven to stop pimples in their tracks.
 This product requires minimal application for results, and I imagine you'd only need to replace this once or twice a year.

 Similar Products: At a range of prices

 Kate Somerville EradiKate Acne Treatment ($26): Formulated with 10% sulfur, this acne spot treatment reduces redness and inflammation in two days, according to the brand.

 Bye Bye Blemish for Acne Drying Lotion ($9): This drugstore overnight spot treatment is made with maximum strength salicylic acid and 10% sulfur.